It’s the End of a 50-Year Era at Southwest—the Airline’s Most Beloved Free Perk Has Been Discontinued

 A Southwest heart in blue, red, and yellow on an airplane wall above some seats and just below the overhead bin

-Photo by Lukas Souza/Unsplash
+Courtesy of Lukas Souza/Unsplash

+The reason for the seismic shift?
 “We have tremendous opportunity to . . . attract new customer segments we don’t compete for today, and return to the levels of profitability that both we and our shareholders expect,” Southwest Airlines CEO Bob Jordan said in a statement about the airline’s updated policies.

 “Southwest has always been known as a family-friendly airline, providing customer-focused policies, such as flexibility when plans change and free checked baggage,” Jennifer Yellin, a travel expert at Points Path, a browser extension that allows users to see the price of a flight in both cash and miles simultaneously, told Afar.
 “With these new changes, Southwest is shifting their focus to align themselves with the other major U.S. carriers and moving away from their core roots of being customer-friendly.”

 Southwest is straddling two worlds—no longer the fee-free airline, but also not a full-service competitor.
+This middle ground may alienate its most loyal customers ...
+In trying to be everything to everyone, Southwest may become a one-size-fits-none airline

 Sally French, travel expert at NerdWallet

 Other airlines have made hundreds of millions of dollars from baggage fees (an estimated $7 billion total in 2023 alone, according to the Bureau of Transportation Statistics), and by following suit, Southwest has the potential to add a considerable revenue stream.
-If travelers keep flying with them, that is.
+If travelers keep flying with it, that is.

 Southwest built its brand by refusing to follow the example of other major airlines, winning over loyal travelers who appreciated its transparent, unrestrictive pricing.
 But now, as the airline pivots to match its competitors, it risks losing the very distinction that once set it apart.